the-expanse/SideQuestWiki/BMBF.md

 ### A song is permanently loading
 ----

-Some songs have special lighting or game assets that the base BMBF can not do, for help with getting such songs running you need a separate extender obtainable from the below Discord where you can install it and ask for help and information about the mod extender https://discord.gg/beatsabermods
+Some songs have special lighting or game assets that the base BMBF can not do, for help with getting such songs running you need a separate extender obtainable from the BSMG Discord where you can install it and ask for help and information about the mod extender https://discord.gg/beatsabermods

 ----